What Does a Mobile Crane Operator Do?

 Experience and Certifications

-The process of crane operation does not happen overnight, and when crane operators are first starting out, they usually become apprentices.
-An apprentice (trainee) also needs to take a training course before CCO certification.
+The process of becoming a crane operator does not happen overnight, and when crane operators are first starting out, they usually become apprentices.
+An apprentice or trainee also needs to take a training course before CCO certification.
+The tests to become a certified crane operator aren’t easy, but anyone cut out for the job can pass them with a few weeks of studying.
+Some people are quick studies and can learn everything needed to pass in a few days.
+Additionally, most heavy equipment operators are required to have a CDL license.

 Perks of Being a Crane Operator